-(a) Filing of Appeal.
+- (a) Filing of Appeal.
 The decision by a chief judge to remove an observer pursuant to G.S.
-163-45.1(j) may be appealed only by the chair of the political party or the candidate that appointed the observer.
+163-45.1(j) may be appealed by the chair of the political party or the candidate that appointed the observer.
 The appeal shall be filed with the county board of elections in the county where the observer was removed.
-The To file the appeal, the appeal shall be submitted electronically or in writing emailed to the county director of elections or physically delivered to the county board office during business hours to the county board of elections office as follows:

-- (1) If the observer was removed from an early voting site, the appeal shall be filed within one business day of when the observer was removed. - (2) If the observer was removed from an Election Day voting site, the appeal shall be filed within two hours of when the observer was removed. - The appeal shall contain an argument explaining why the chief judge's decision should be reversed on account of one or more of the grounds listed in G.S.
+The appeal shall be submitted electronically or in writing to the county board of elections office as follows: - (1) If the observer was removed from an early voting site, the appeal shall be filed within one business day of when the observer was removed. - (2) If the observer was removed from an Election Day voting site, the appeal shall be filed within two hours of when the observer was removed. - The appeal shall contain an argument explaining why the chief judge's decision should be reversed on account of one or more of the grounds listed in G.S.
 150B-51(b).
 It shall state whether a hearing is requested and shall be signed by the person filing the appeal.
 The decision to remove an observer shall not be stayed pending appeal. - (b) Hearing of Appeal.
-Pursuant to Paragraph (a) of this Rule, the The county board shall consider the appeal appeals filed pursuant to Paragraph (a) of this Rule as follows: - (1) If the observer was removed from an early voting site, the county board shall decide the appeal as expeditiously as possible but no later than two days after the appeal was received. - (2) If the observer was removed from an Election Day voting site, the county board shall decide the appeal as expeditiously as possible but no later than four hours after the appeal was received.

-The county board shall provide notice of the meeting at which the appeal will be decided by electronic mail or telephone to the chair of the political party or the unaffiliated candidate that appointed the observer in addition to providing the meeting notice required by G.S.
-143-318.12.
+Pursuant to Paragraph (a) of this Rule, the The county board shall consider the appeal appeals filed pursuant to Paragraph (a) of this Rule as follows: - (1) If the observer was removed from an early voting site, the county board shall decide the appeal as expeditiously as possible but no later than two days after the appeal was received. - (2) If the observer was removed from an Election Day voting site, the county board shall decide the appeal as expeditiously as possible but no later than four hours after the appeal was received. - The county board shall provide notice of the meeting at which the appeal will be decided by electronic mail or telephone to the chair of the political party or the unaffiliated candidate that appointed the observer.
 If notice is by telephone, the county board shall also provide the notice by email or text message.
 The county board's meeting may be held remotely, including by telephone.
-The county board may shall accept written or oral submissions from elections officials, observers, witnesses, and other individuals with pertinent information.
-If no hearing is requested, the county board may shall decide the appeal, based on written submissions only, at a meeting held at the same time as the noticed hearing.
+The county board may accept written or oral submissions from elections officials, observers, witnesses, and other individuals with pertinent information.
+If no hearing is requested, the county board may decide the appeal, based on written submissions only, at a meeting held at the same time as the noticed hearing.
 If a majority of board members is unable to attend the meeting to consider the appeal, the chair of the county board of elections shall act on behalf of the county board of elections and decide the appeal on his or her own.
-The decision shall be reduced to writing and served the same day as within 24 hours after the meeting, meeting for early voting, and 2 hours after the meeting on Election Day, either electronically or by personal service, in person, on to the chair of the political party or on the candidate appointing the observer.

-(c) An observer who is removed from serving as an observer pursuant to G.S.
-163-45.1(j) or this Rule shall not be permitted to serve as an observer in the primary or election during which they were removed.
+The decision shall be reduced to writing and served the same day aswithin 24 hours after the meeting, meeting for early voting, and 2 hours after the meeting on Election Day, either electronically or by personal service, in person, on to the chair of the political party or on the candidate appointing the observer. - 32 (c) An observer who is removed from serving as an observer pursuant to G.S.
+163-45.1(j) or this Rule shall not be 33 permitted to serve as an observer in the primary or election during which they were removed.